Herman C. Krannert Professor of Business Administration

 Ramon Casadesus-Masanell's fields of specialization are management strategy and managerial economics.
 He is interested in understanding interaction between organizations that compete with different business models.

-Ramon Casadesus-Masanell joined the Harvard Business School faculty in 2000.
-He has taught the required MBA Strategy course, an elective course on Competing Business Models, and Ph.D. courses on Strategy and Game Theory.
+Ramon Casadesus-Masanell is the Herman C. Krannert Professor of Business Administration at the Harvard Buisness School.
+He joined HBS in 2000 where he has taught the required MBA Strategy course, an elective course on Competing Business Models, and Ph.D. courses on Strategy and Game Theory.
 He also teaches in Executive Education programs.
 Casadesus-Masanell received his Ph.D. in Managerial Economics and Strategy from the Kellogg Graduate School of Management, Northwestern University.
 He received his BA in Economics from Universitat Autonoma de Barcelona, Spain.

 Casadesus-Masanell’s fields of specialization are management strategy, managerial economics, and industrial organization.
 Casadesus-Masanell studies strategic interaction between organizations that operate different business models.
 He is also interested in the limits to contracting and the role of trust for management strategy.
 He has published in Management Science, the Journal of Economics & Management Strategy, the Strategic Management Journal, the Academy of Management Review, Long Range Planning, the Journal of Law & Economics, the Journal of Economic Theory, the USC Interdisciplinary Law Journal, ABANTE Studies in Business Management, and the Harvard Business Review, among others.